-Individual counseling is a unique, confidential, and collaborative relationship between a professional and a person seeking help in which both the skills of the helper and the helping environment assist the student with learning to relate to themselves and others in healthier ways.
+Individual counseling is a unique, confidential, and collaborative relationship between a professional and a person seeking help, in which both the skills of the helper and the helping environment assist the student with learning to relate to themselves and others in healthier ways.
 Our services are not only for students with "problems."
 Many people, including highly successful students, experience significant benefits from participating in counseling.
 Counseling offers an opportunity to share thoughts and feelings, explore issues of concern, gain awareness and insight, make decisions, learn to problem-solve, learn skills, and to take charge of your life.
-Students come to counseling for a number of reasons, including:
+CAPS also provides Cognitive Processing Therapy (CPT) and Dialectical Behavior Therapy (DBT) Skills Coaching.

 Crisis intervention is offered to any student who faces a psychological emergency in which there is a need for immediate assistance.
 Emergency coverage and crisis intervention are provided in collaboration with other resources.
 During office hours, call CAPS at 434-395-2409, let us know it is an emergency and the nature of the emergency.
 If CAPS cannot be reached or it is after hours, please call the Longwood Police Department (434-395-2091), your Resident Advisor (RA), or the Resident Education Coordinator for your hall/building.
 When needed, the counselor on-call will be notified.
 For more information on determining if your situation would constitute as an emergency, please visit our emergency page.

 Outreach services are provided to enhance the well-being of the Longwood community.
-Programs and workshops vary semester to semester.
+Programs and workshops vary from semester to semester.
 Programs can be arranged by request and will be tailored to meet the specific needs of the campus.

-CAPS offers Light Therapy for students who may experiencing the symptoms of Seasonal Affective Disorder (SAD) during the Fall and Winter months.
+CAPS offers Light Therapy for students who may be experiencing the symptoms of Seasonal Affective Disorder (SAD) during the Fall and Winter months.
 To access this service, call or stop by to schedule a screening to find out if this service might be helpful for you.